Deewakar2412/OLA-Ride-Analysis-Dashboard/README.md

 ## 📊 Power BI Dashboard Overview
 A **4-quadrant interactive dashboard** was created to provide a 360-degree view of the business.

----
-<h2><a class="anchor" id="key-visualizations-dashboard"></a>Key Visualizations (Dashboard)</h2>

-The full dashboard contains all insights.
-Below are some of the key charts that drove the final recommendations.

 ## 5. Dashboard & Key Insights